 Please note that Bangkok Airway’s allowances may be different to those on your flight from home to Bangkok.

 The allowance for passengers on Bangkok Airways’ flights is as follows:

 – 20 kilos per adult or child in Economy Class

 – 30 kilos for passengers Business Class passengers

-– 10 kilos per infant in Economy or Cusiness Class
+– 10 kilos per infant in Economy or Business Class

 Transport to Koh Chang, Koh Kood and Koh Mak

 Trat is a very small airport and so has limited transport options.
 However there is a shared minibus service from the airport to hotels on Koh Chang and also to Krom Luang pier (for boats to Koh Mak) and Laem Sok pier for boats to Koh Kood.
 These are run by Krungthep Limousine.
 Tickets can be bought on arrival in Trat.
 The same company also offers cars for rent, but for most visitors renting a vehicle is probably best left until you’re on the island and know how long you might want to use one for.

 Trat Airport to Koh Chang

 There are both shared minibus services and private transfers from Trat Airport to hotels on Koh Chang.
-There aren’t any local taxis or bus services.
+There aren’t any local taxis or ride hailing vehicles ( Grab / Uber etc ).